-At Marketing Trends we are discovering what drives Australia’s top marketers.
-With more than 18 years experience in the industry, Alex shares with us his thoughts on rising trends, why Social is a minefield and the biggest challenge to make it in a world where people have unlimited information.
+At Marketing Trends, we are discovering what drives Australia’s top marketers.
+With more than 18 years experience in the industry, Alex Wain-Mackay shares with us his thoughts on rising trends, why Social is a minefield, and the biggest challenge to make it in a world where people have unlimited information.
 Read his interview here!

 I got my first big break way back in 2003 at Universal Music Australia as the International Label Marketing Coordinator.
 I actually started there as the mail guy - going around with a token orange trolley and delivering all the packages.